Ravenhall

 Ravenhall has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Area infrastructure changes significantly influence local performance.
-AreaSearch identified nine projects potentially impacting the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified nine projects likely impacting the area.
 Key projects include Residential Development - Derrimut Gardens Estate, Derrimut Wetlands Park Development, West Park Industrial Estate, and A Palmer Parade, Derrimut.
-The following list details those likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.